Commanders offensive coordinator Scott Turner agrees to new three-year contract

 When Rivera was fired by the Panthers late in the 2019 season, Turner was elevated to interim offensive coordinator and play-caller, affording him a four-game tryout of sorts for his next role — at a place he knows well.
-Turner went to high school in Northern Virginia while his father, Norv Turner, was Washington’s head coach from 1994 to 2000.
+Turner went to high school in Northern Virginia when his father, Norv, was Washington’s coach from 1994 to 2000.

 “I was just prepared with a plan of what I would like our offense to look like, how we would develop Dwayne [Haskins], our young quarterback or all of our players,” Turner said during his introductory conference call in 2020.
 “I met with Coach Rivera and then after a little bit of time he offered me the job and then obviously I accepted.”